 Real estate is a jargon-heavy industry and can be difficult to navigate if you’re a new agent or if you haven’t brushed up on your terminology in a while.
-Take a look at the glossary of real estate terms below for brief, clear definitions on each of these topics that will help you make more educated decisions for your clients in 2020.
+Take a look at the glossary of real estate terms below for brief, clear definitions on each of these topics that will help you make more educated decisions and correctly answer any real estate questions for your clients in 2021.

 Table of Contents: